Jackojc/flukewm/README.md

 [![issues](https://img.shields.io/github/issues/Jackojc/flukewm.svg?style=flat)](https://github.com/Jackojc/flukewm/issues)
 [![discord](https://img.shields.io/discord/537732103765229590.svg?label=discord&style=flat)](https://discord.gg/RmgjcES)
 ### what is fluke?
-Fluke is designed to be a simple and fast controller for X. It can manipulate windows in various ways like resizing, moving, hiding etc. It is intended for use with a hotkey daemon like [sxhkd](https://github.com/baskerville/sxhkd).
-The hotkey daemon will call flukewm _as needed_ to perform various operations.
+Fluke is a simple (but not extremely barebones) window manager for X which uses XCB for more efficient asynchronous IO.
+Fluke is designed to be configured through source (á la dwm).

 ### rationale
-I wanted a very minimal window manager that could be scripted with ease.
-I spent a couple of years using [bspwm](https://github.com/baskerville/bspwm) but it felt a bit too feature rich for my needs and was required to run in the background alongside X at all times.

-bspwm makes uses of a server/client control model with bspc which is both good and bad.
-It's good in that it is very easy to script and bad in that it comes at the cost of some latency and extra resource usage.
+I wanted a very minimal window manager that suited my workflow, had good hotplug multimonitor support and was written in something a little bit less cryptic than C. I never really found what I was looking for in other window managers and decided to give it a try myself.

 ### features
 > The planned features list is by no means exhaustive, it's just what I have managed to think of right now.

 #### current
-- Move, resize windows
-- Retrieve cursor position relative to root window
-- Close/Kill windows

-#### planned
-- Focus windows (by id, direction, monitor)
+- Focus windows using the mouse.
-- Toggle fullscreen
-- Add some grids/layouts
-- Grow/Shrink windows
-- Snap windows left,right,top,bottom
-- Center a window
-- Resize window to a percentage of screen size
-- Workspaces
+- Adopt orphaned windows by default (allows you to restart flukewm in the case of a crash and not lose any work.)
 - Window borders
-- Focus on cursor hover
-- Implement a way to update a statusbar using xsetroot (something like dwm)
+- Hooks which run every N ms

+#### planned/ideas
+- Move & resize windows
+- Fullscreen windows
-- Move/resize windows using the mouse
+- Center windows
+- Window snapping
+- Workspaces (N per monitor)
-- Groups (seperate from workspaces in that you hide or show them regardless of what workspace you're on)
+- Groups/Scratchpad (seperate from workspaces in that you hide or show them regardless of what workspace you're on)
-- Respect EWMH for docks, notifications etc.
+- _Basic_ EWMH support for docks, notifications, respectful closing of windows etc.
-- Query information about various things (currently focused display, currently focused window, primary display etc.)
+- Monitor hotplug support (automatically re-adjust windows & layout, maybe a built in autorandr functionality?)
+- Keybindings

 ### prerequisites
 - Any C++17 compliant compiler should work (tested with Clang and GCC)